Barclaycard Arrival Plus World Elite Mastercard Review: A Must Have Card

 That said, it’s something to be mindful of.
 With our experience with the Barclay Arrival, we used the card the first year and then downgraded to the no annual fee version prior to the fee hitting the account so we wouldn’t have to pay the fee.
 It was an easy call and we simply had to wait a few days for the new card to arrive in the mail.

 Barclaycard Arrival Plus World Elite Mastercard review – My take

-I think for the right person, the new Barclaycard Arrival is a great go-to card.
+I think for many the new Barclaycard Arrival is a great go-to card.
 Not only can you qualify for the $400 travel statement credit, but the card also packs a punch when it comes to every day rewards and benefits.
 With all that in mind, it’s no surprise that the predecessor was named by Money Magazine as the best travel credit card in 2013.
-Speaking personally, it has worked great for us as it was key in us getting a free trip to Vegas earlier this year.
+Speaking personally, it has worked great for us as it was key in us getting a free trip to Vegas recently.

 That said, I do have to give my disclaimer that if you’re in debt or tempted to overspend then no rewards are worth adding more to what you’re dealing with.
 I love earning rewards, but if debt is an issue for you then you should steer clear.
 No free trip is worth debt, plain and simple.